kubernetes/website/content/en/docs/concepts/cluster-administration/api-priority-and-fairness.md

 ## Outline

-Each apiserver independently applies prioritization and fariness, based on API objects that configure this feature.
+Each apiserver independently applies prioritization and fairness, based on API objects that configure this feature.
 This involves two
 concepts: priority level and flow schema.

 ### Priority level

-Each apiserver has an aggregate concurrency limit and divides it --- without examining the request load --- among several priority levels.
+Each apiserver has an aggregate concurrency limit and divides it&emdash;without examining the request load&emdash;among several priority levels.
 The priority levels operate independently of each other.
 That is, the apiserver classifies a given request to exactly one priority level and, for a given priority level, handles at most the corresponding number of requests at any given time.
-One special priority level --- used for meta-requests and other top-priority traffic --- imposes no limit.
+One special priority level&emdash;used for meta-requests and other top-priority traffic&emdash;imposes no limit.
 This priority level and the requests mapped to it are described as "exempt", because of the lack of concurrency limitation.

 For a non-exempt request, if it is not allowed to be handled immediately then the apiserver will either reject the request or hold